 Here is a page of some more troublesome letters combining downstrokes and curves.

 The hardest for us has always been b.
 Remember: “b starts at the top and goes straight down, then bounces back up and around.”
 And of course, p is made in a similar way: “p starts in the middle and goes way down, then bounces way up and around.”

-And just so nobody feels left out, I made one last page for the all letters that are made with slanted lines, although they rarely cause as many problems as some of those trickier letters:
+And just so nobody feels left out, I made one final page.
+This one contains all the letters made with slanted lines, although they rarely cause as many problems as the trickier ones above:

-Lastly, if your child needs help correcting number reversals, we’ve got you covered.
-Check out this post for ideas that address that problem: Number Writing Practice Sheet.
+Lastly, if your child needs help correcting number reversals, we’ve got you covered there, too.
+Check out the following post for ideas that address that problem: Number Writing Practice Sheet.